micropython-IMU/micropython-fusion/README.md

  magnetometer readings.
 Alternatively a function which returns after a delay may be passed.

-The method updates the ``magbias`` bound variable.

-Calibration is performed by rotating the unit around each orthogonal axis while the routine runs, the aim being to compensate for offsets caused by static local magnetic fields.
+Calibration updates the ``magbias`` bound variable.
+It is performed by rotating the unit slowly around each orthogonal axis while the routine runs, the aim being to compensate for offsets caused by static local magnetic fields.

-### 2.1.2 Properties and bound variables
+### 2.1.2 Bound variables

-Three read-only properties provide access to the angles in degrees:
+Three bound variables provide access to the angles in degrees:

  1. ``heading``
  2. ``pitch``